The Buddhist temples of Kyoto are full of cute Japanese kids

 Higashi Honganji Temple 東本願寺

-After wandering a bit through the narrow streets in the old part of town, looking for something to shoot I walked into the cutest group of Japanese kids in recorded history.
-They were on a field trip to temple Higashi Honganji to run around and play with the pigeons.
+After wandering through the charming narrow streets of Kyoto’s old town in search of something to photograph, I stumbled upon the most adorable group of Japanese kids ever documented in history.
+They were on a field trip to Higashi Honganji Temple, where they spent their time running around, laughing, and playing with the pigeons.
+It was a heartwarming scene that perfectly captured the simplicity and joy of childhood against the serene backdrop of the temple.

 The kids would diligently hold onto the rope and walk together.